Medical Microbiology and Virology

 The East Midlands is one of the UK's most vibrant regions.
 With nine universities, world-class concert venues, a thriving local music scene and dozens of popular attractions there's always something for you to enjoy.

-Go hiking in the Peak District, watch Test cricket or Premier League football, explore Sherwood Forest, delve into history at the King Richard III Visitor's Centre or Nottingham Castle or simply enjoy the hospitality of Nottingham and Leicester; two of England's top 10 cities.
+Go hiking in the Peak District, watch Test cricket or Premier League football, explore Sherwood Forest, delve into history at the King Richard III Visitor's Centre or Nottingham Castle, visit the multi-award-winning Bosworth Battlefield experience in Leicester or simply enjoy the hospitality of Nottingham and Leicester; two of England's top 10 cities.

-For more information about Medical Microbiology and Virology training in the East Midlands email our Training Programme Director:
+For more information about Medical Microbiology and Virology training in the East Midlands email our Training Programme Directors or one of our trainees: